NipunSi/TeslaPal/README.md

 ## Concepts used

 * SwiftUI
-* In-app dark mode switch with UserDefaults
+* Dark mode and theme color customization
 * Working with networking and JSON data
 * Data persistence using Core Data